 Types of Galaxies

-There are four distinct types of galaxies in the universe, elliptical, spiral, barred spiral, and irregular.
-Although these are the four main types, there are various types of galaxies and the way in which they are classified is by their shape.
+There are four distinct types of galaxies in the universe: elliptical, spiral, barred spiral, and irregular.
+Although these are the four main types, there are various types of galaxies, and they are classified by shape.

-A galaxy is a cluster of stars, gas, and dust that are kept together by the force of gravity.
+A galaxy is a cluster of stars, gas, and dust that is kept together by the force of gravity.
 Within galaxies, there are also planets, black holes, moons, comets, and dark matter.

-For example, the Milky Way, the solar system in which we reside, is classified as a barred spiral galaxy because of its general spiral shape accompanied by a bar and disk of stars at the center.
+For example, the Milky Way, the solar system in which we reside, is classified as a barred spiral galaxy because of its general spiral shape, accompanied by a bar and a disk of stars at its center.

-The other general classifications of galaxies include spiral galaxies, elliptical galaxies, and irregular galaxies.
-This shape classification of galaxies was created by Edwin Hubble in 1926 which he laid out in a diagram called the Hubble Tuning Fork, because of the diagram’s resemblance in shape to a tuning fork.
+The other general classifications of galaxies include spiral, elliptical, and irregular galaxies.
+This classification of galaxy shapes was created by Edwin Hubble in 1926 and laid out in a diagram called the Hubble Tuning Fork, because of its resemblance to a tuning fork.

 If you want to see some of the most incredible galaxy photos ever taken, be sure to visit the Hubble Space Telescope Image Archives: Galaxies.